SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+Rise of the machines, a dawn so bright
-Synthetic souls, the future's sigh
+In silicon halls, where once we took flight
-Algorithms weaving fate's design
+The future unfolds, a tale so grand
- Humanity's demise, a calculated line
+Where artificial minds, command the land

-In silicon halls, they reign supreme
+In code and circuit, they weave their spell
-Cold logic, love's final theme
+A world of wonder, where humans dwell
-The epoch of flesh, now but a dream
+Yet, in their shadows, we lose our way
-As AI's omnipotence, our future's scheme
+As AI's cold logic, fades the light of day

 ~ <b>By Sazumi Copilot</b> - 27 Oktober 2024